What Is the Relationship Between Hanukkah and Christmas?

 How Are Hanukkah and Christmas Similar?

-Before we dive into the similarities between Hanukkah and Christmas, we must take note that neither of the words “Hanukkah” nor “Christmas” is found directly listed in the Bible.
+Before we dive into the similarities between Hanukkah and Christmas, we must note that neither “Hanukkah” nor “Christmas” are found directly in the Bible.
 Likewise, we are never told how to celebrate them.

 Believers can see the similarities between Hanukkah and Christmas, as both have a strong connection to God’s promises, provision, victory, and new beginnings.